biopython/biopython/Doc/cookbook/Restriction/Restriction.md

 False
 ```

-A more detailled view of the restriction site can be produced using the
+A more detailed view of the restriction site can be produced using the
  `elucidate()` method.
 The `^` refers to the position of the cut in the sense
 strand of the sequence, `_` to the cut on the antisense or complementary strand.
 `^_` means blunt.